plenigo/plenigo.github.io/pages/custom_integration/customer_mobile_secret.md

 #### Java

-You can use the `com.plenigo.sdk.services.MobileService#createMobileSecret` method for this purpose:
+You can use `com.plenigo.sdk.services.MobilService#createMobilSecret` method, which returns a `com.plenigo.sdk.models.MobileSecretInfo` object.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|